Rule 1: AA/NA Attendance and Sponsorship

 Rule 10: Weekend or Overnight Passes

-Weekend or overnight passes are available AFTER thirty (30) days of residency and MUST BE approved by Management.
-Residents MUST be current on program participation fees (or rent) through the day they will return from pass and be in good standing with program participation (meeting attendance, counseling, referrals, current UA on file) to be eligible for a pass.
+Upon completion of the probationary period, and entering the full program at level one, residents are eligible to take advantage of the extended curfew in alignment with all other Welcome House rules.
+Residents will be eligible for a single overnight pass upon entering level two.
+Residents will be eligible for multiple overnight passes, but never to exceed 71 hours, upon entering level three.
+All passes are dependent on the resident being current program fees through the day they will return from the pass, in good standing, (meeting attendance, counseling, referrals, current UA on file), and approved by a member of the Recovery Care team (RSS, Program Director, Operations Director).
 All passes MUST be approved IN ADVANCE and IN PERSON.
 You must sign out on pass with the front desk and give your expected date and time of return.
 NO EXTENSIONS will be granted over the phone; you must return at the end of your pass.
 Management can ONLY approve emergency pass requests or situations.
+Residents are still expected to meet the recovery meeting requirements while on the pass.

 Court ordered residents are NOT eligible for passes while under court order without specific, written approval from the court or supervising agency (probation or parole).